Business Aviation Tips and In-flight Catering for Podgorica, MontenegroApril 26, 2016 by Stacey Farooqui

 When exploring Montenegrin cuisine, you will find that many food items and ingredients are similar to Italian cuisine (you will find meatballs, polenta, stuffed peppers and more).
 Other obvious influences are Turkish, Serbian, Hungarian and Croatian.
 With Podgorica being closer to the coast, you will find that the cuisine is more Mediterranean that other areas of the country and more seafood is used.
 For dining out, keep in mind that smoking is allowed in restaurants and that locals eat dinner later in the evening than in other parts of the world.

-If you have any questions about this article or in-flight catering in Podgorica, contact me at firstname.lastname@example.org.
+If you have any questions about this article or in-flight catering in Podgorica, contact firstname.lastname@example.org.